-\textbf{Recommendations for estimator selection.} If baseline covariates are collected in the target RCT, which are known to be prognostic or strong predictors of the outcome, we recommend researchers use a covariate adjustment based estimator like the one described in section \ref{drcovadj}.
+\textbf{Recommendations for estimator selection.} If baseline covariates are collected in the target RCT, which are known to be prognostic or strong predictors of the outcome,it may be beneficial to use a covariate adjustment based estimator like the one described in Section \ref{drcovadj}.
 Although this estimator does not leverage external data, it also does not require invoking the additional assumptions \ref{ass:wexch} and \ref{ass:sexch}.
 Both of these assumptions are untestable in practice and if they are violated may introduce bias into resulting treatment effect estimates.

-Alternatively, if the baseline predictors in the target RCT are weak and researchers believe assumptions \ref{ass:wexch} and \ref{ass:sexch} are reasonable based on subject specific knowledge, then using an estimator which borrows data may be recommended.
-In this case we suggest one which ppv is controlled, like calibrated de-biased machine learning.
-The \texttt{cdml} estimator performs well in simulations where extreme positivity violations are present and is fairly straight forward to implement using standard R packages.
+Alternatively, if the baseline predictors in the target RCT are weak and researchers believe assumptions \ref{ass:wexch} and \ref{ass:sexch} are reasonable based on subject specific knowledge, then using an estimator which borrows data may be worth considering.
+In this case we suggest one in which practical positivity violation is controlled, like calibrated de-biased machine learning.
+The \texttt{cdml} estimator performs well in simulations where extreme positivity violations are present and is fairly straight forward to implement using standard R packages. \\